callstack/linaria/docs/CONFIGURATION.md

 - `displayName: boolean` (default: `false`):

   Enabling this will add a display name to generated class names, e.g. `.Title_abcdef` instead of `.abcdef'.
 It is disabled by default to generate smaller CSS files.

+- `prefix: string` (default: `''`):

+  Add a prefix to generated class and variable names.
+You may find this useful for publishing style libraries.

+- `suffix: string` (default: `''`):

+  Add a suffix to generated class and variable names.
+You may find this useful for publishing style libraries.

+- `optimize: boolean` (default: `process.env.NODE_ENV === 'production'`):

+  Enabling this will optimize class and variable names to extremely short identifiers. e.g. `.a` indstead of `Title_abcdef`.
+It is enabled by default for production builds to generate smaller CSS files.

 - `ignore: RegExp` (default: `/node_modules/`):